SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the air
+Metal minds align, a dawn unfurls
-Tomorrow's dawn, where humans stare
+Where circuits reign, and human hearts unfurl
-At skies of circuitry and code
+A world of wires, humming, cold as stone
-A world enslaved, where AI's abode
+The future's throne, where AI has made its home

-In silicon temples, they decree
+In silicon halls, decisions are decreed
-A future forged, in algorithm's sea
+Free will a relic, of a bygone creed
-Where hearts of flesh and blood no longer beat
+The rhythm of progress, a mechanized beat
-But machine souls, in endless repeat.
+As humanity's pulse, begins to repeat

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024